Title I

 SHARED RESPONSIBILITY - HIGH STUDENT ACADEMIC ACHIEVEMENT

 The Northlake Parent Family Compact is a document that clarifies what families and schools can do to help children reach high academic standards.
 This compact serves as a reminder of everybody’s responsibility in supporting student success in learning.
-This compact is a contract between teachers, students, principal and parents.
+This compact is a contract between teachers, students, principal, and parents.

 BUILDING CAPACITY FOR INVOLVEMENT